-5 You make applications for places in the Reception Year at the academy through the co-ordinated admission arrangements in the local authority area in which your child lives.
-You apply using the Common Application Form (CAF) provided and administered by the relevant local authority.

-6 Parents resident in Lincolnshire can apply online through Lincolnshire County Council's website: www.lincolnshire.gov.sch.uk/schooladmissions.
+- You make applications for places in the Reception Year at the academy through the co-ordinated admission arrangements in the local authority area in which your child lives.
+You apply using the Common Application Form (CAF) provided and administered by the relevant local authority. - Parents resident in Lincolnshire can apply online through Lincolnshire County Council's website: www.lincolnshire.gov.sch.uk/schooladmissions.
 You can also apply by telephone, or ask for a hard copy application form, by telephoning 01522 782030.
-Parents resident in other areas must apply through the local authority in which they live.

-7 The academy will normally admit pupils at the beginning of the school year in which they reach the age of 5 (that is, from the September following their fourth birthday).
-Parents offered a place can choose to delay entry until later in the same school year.
-They must ensure their child begins school by the beginning of the following summer term, or when the child is of compulsory school age (the start of the term after their fifth birthday), whichever comes first.
+Parents resident in other areas must apply through the local authority in which they live. - The academy will normally admit pupils at the beginning of the school year in which they reach the age of 5 (that is, from the September following their fourth birthday).
+Parents offered a place can choose to delay entry until later in the same school year, but must ensure their child begins school by the time they are of compulsory school age (the start of the term after their fifth birthday).
+Parents offered places from September must also take them up by the beginning of the following summer term.
 Parents may also request that their child takes up the place part-time until the child reaches compulsory school age.
 We advise that any parent considering either option should contact the academy to discuss the arrangements, preferably before applying.